 The third goal of this study was to assess whether correcting for temporal autocorrelation has any effects on the relationship between CC and global climate.
 This will help identify whether temporal autocorrelation could have confounded previous studies that have reported significant relationships between brain size and climate.

 We predicted that some mammalian orders would display directional changes in CC over time, and/or relationships between brain size and climatic variables, while other orders would not.
 Each order has its own evolutionary history, array of ecological niches, and distribution across habitats, which can influence how they respond to a given environmental pressure.
-Thus it follows that each order will be differentially affected by various aspects of global climatic shifts over time (i.e. trend, variability, rate), if at all.
+Thus it follows that each order may be differentially affected by various aspects of global climatic shifts over time (i.e. trend, variability, rate), if at all.

 MATERIALS